Autodesk/sydevs/getting_started/part05.md

 Also observe the new initialization link, which supplies a value from the new parameter node `integrator_step_dt`.
 In addition, there is now a finalization link that delivers a value to the new statistic node `Y_final`.

 Note that initialization and finalization links, which connect flow ports, must form a directed acyclic graph.
-You must not have any cycles where Node `A` supplies information to Node `B`, and Node `C` supplies information to Node `A`.
+You must not have any cycles where, for example, Node `A` supplies information to Node `B`, Node `B` supplies information to Node `C`, and Node `C` supplies information to Node `A`.
 Simulation links, which connect message ports, are permitted to form cycles.

 To complete the example, open `square_wave.h` and replace the instructions in the `try` block of the `simulate_square_wave_integration_closed_system` function.
 The new code sets the time step of the integrator output, and also obtains the final value of the integrated signal (the accumulated area under the square wave).